flavytonfack/iOS-Final-Project/README.md

 # iOS-Final-Project

-REVIEWER: Peter Lin & Regine Manuel
+REVIEWERS: Peter Lin & Regine Manuel

 An app that will help students get prepared for coding interviews.